Get massive flavor & clouds with these high-performing sub ohm tanks

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 OFRF are best known for their excellent mesh coils, like the ones included with the Wotofo Profile Unity RTA.
 Their mesh is loved for it’s quick ramp up times, large vapor production and amazing flavor.
-Now, OFRF have taken that same mesh and have incorporated it into a sub-ohm tank for those who may not use rebuildables.
-It’s got a large 5.5ml max capacity and features a silicone guard on the fill port to prevent leaking.
+Now, Wotofo has taken that same mesh and incorporated it into a sub-ohm tank for those who may not use rebuildables.
+The nexMesh Pro Tank has a large 6ml max capacity and features a silicone guard on the fill port to prevent leaking.

-In addition to the conical shape, the coils use both an outer and inner layer of cotton to give it the best wicking capabilities of any sub-ohm tank; you can take multiple long draws in a row without ever having a dry hit.
+Along with the conical shape, these coils use both an outer and inner layer of cotton to give them the best wicking capabilities of any sub-ohm tank; you can take multiple long draws in a row without ever having a dry hit.

-The nexMESH is a leak free tank that stays bone dry, all while providing incredible flavor and vapor that you wouldn’t think possible from a sub-ohm tank.
+The nexMesh Pro is a leak free tank that stays bone dry, all while providing incredible flavor and vapor that you wouldn’t think possible from a sub-ohm tank.
+But do yourself a favor and pick up a pack of the H13 and/or H11 conical coils when you buy the tank.
+You’ll thank us later.

 Extremely accurate flavor